 - Pour the contents into a saucepan.
 Cook over medium heat until the mixture is thickened.

-- Remove the saucepan from the heat and stir in the vanilla extract, pepperming extract, and vodka.
+- Remove the saucepan from the heat and stir in the vanilla extract, peppermint extract, and vodka.

 - Transfer the mixture into a glass jar or covered bowl and refrigerate until cool.

 - Freeze the ice cream mixture in an ice cream maker.
 Approximately 5 minutes before the end of the freezing cycle, add the crushed candy canes.

 - Then transfer to a covered freezer safe container and freeze until firm.

-- Allow the ice cream to sit on the counter for 5 minutes before scooping.
+- Allow the frozen ice cream to sit on the counter for 5 minutes before scooping.

 Nutrition calculations are approximate.